2026 Pricing Data

 Does insurance cover gastric bypass surgery?

-Insurance coverage for gastric bypass surgery is: sometimes.
+Gastric Bypass Surgery is sometimes covered by insurance.
 Often covered with documentation: BMI 40+ or BMI 35+ with comorbidities, 6-month supervised diet, psychological evaluation.
 Requirements vary by insurer.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for gastric bypass surgery?